rk234/azimuth/README.md

 **az·i·muth** (noun)
 > In radar meteorology, the direction of the radar beam, measured as a horizontal angle clockwise from true north.

-> [!WARNING]
-> This project is still under active development.
-Features may be incomplete or unstable, and there are still features planned.

 Azimuth is a desktop NEXRAD Level 2 weather radar viewer and weather monitoring suite.
 It leverages hardware accelerated graphics with OpenGL to render high-resolution NEXRAD Level 2 weather radar data in real-time on an interactive map.
 Azimuth also displays live weather warnings from the NWS.